SFDO-Tooling/CumulusCI/docs/concepts.rst

 Each project's keychain stores authentication information for all of the orgs that are in use by the project, including scratch orgs, persistent orgs like a production or packaging org, and information about scratch orgs that are yet to be created.

 The ``cci org list`` command shows all of the connected orgs in the project keychain, as well as defined scratch org configurations that have not yet been built.
-(We'll talk more about org configurations shortly).
+(TODO: reference org configuration section).

 When CumulusCI builds a scratch org, it automatically shares the org with your Salesforce DX keychain, but names the org in a way that helps keep orgs separate between projects.
 For example, if you build a ``dev`` org in the project ``Test``, CumulusCI will call that org ``dev`` in your CumulusCI keychain, and ``Test__dev`` in the Salesforce DX keychain.
 This prevents your scratch orgs from colliding across projects.